fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 We call add-stock on Warehouse with arrival mondayArrival.

-Add-stock takes new-product High Heels from product of palettes of mondayArrival and add-stock adds new-product to products of Warehouse.
+Add-stock takes a new-product like High Heels from product of palettes of mondayArrival and add-stock adds new-product to products of Warehouse.
-Add-stock takes new-pal eu100 from palettes of mondayArrival and add-stock calls find-place on Warehouse with palette new-pal.
+Add-stock takes a new-pal like eu100 from palettes of mondayArrival and add-stock calls find-place on Warehouse with palette new-pal.